arjanwestdorp/imaginary-client/README.md

 # Imaginary client
 Client for the imaginary image service.
+Imaginary is a service build to resize images on the fly.
+Unfortunately that service is not open sourced yet.

 ## Installation
 The recommended way to install the client is through composer: